Grow Your Organic Traffic

 Looking at your competitors can help you find gaps in your website’s content strategy.
 Competitors have the same audience and objectives as your website, so they should also have similar content.

-You may discover relevant topics that you haven’t yet covered on your website by looking at your competitors.
+You may discover relevant topics you haven’t yet covered on your website by looking at your competitors.

 Don’t copy your competitors.